JingHuangHere/spiders/README.md

 # Some Samples to practice spiders

-+ book
++ book :
-   acquire the text of a book
+   + acquire the text of a book
++ douban :
+   + acquire 250 top movies from douban